xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcodelinetype/lineno.md

+Optional line number for the code line.

 ## Signature

 ```typescript
 lineno?: number | undefined;
 ```

+## Remarks

+Specifies the line number of this code line within the source file.
+This attribute enables line-based navigation and referencing within the documentation system.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>